dsnoob/GetDataCourseProject/README.md

 ```
   - After the script is executed successfully, a file with * **tidydata.txt** * is created with the final output.

   The data file will be of size 180 x 68 columns.
+Each row represents average for each measurement for an activity for each subject.
 Apart from the index the column names consists of transformed labels.
+The columns will have subject, activities (named as _standing, sitting, laying, walking, walkingDownstairs, walkingUpstairs_).